 Root cause analysis specializes in finding the core reasons for problems to show each of the possible fixes.

 Simple or obvious concerns could hide their own deeper issues that are less visible.
-Being the ideal technique to drill down to the heart of an issue, root cause analysis is an ideal path for getting beyond assumptions about your problems.
+Being the ideal technique to drill down to the heart of an issue, root cause analysis is a perfect path for getting beyond assumptions about your problems.

 Visualized charts and tables are your primary vehicle for unpacking the root cause relationships.
 Specifically, the Ishikawa diagram (“cause-and-effect” diagram) is well-suited for clearly showing who and what feeds the undesired outcomes.
 The subjects investigated may include these specific enablers and guides:

-- Materials including consumables like paper supplies, pens, ink toner, etc.
+• Materials include consumables like paper supplies, pens, ink toner, etc.

 Between these components lie branching steps that influence the outcome.
 Even when connective threads are discovered, there may be more to find as analysts gather intel from different perspectives.